ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

    git push origin master
    ```

-9. Back in the toolchain created earlier, click on the **Delivery Pipeline** tile.
+9. Let's go to the toolchain you created earlier, click on the **Delivery Pipeline** tile.

 10. You should see an **BUILD** and **DEPLOY** stage.